davescordova/DIFERENCES-IN-ECONOMIC-GROWTH-PATH-/README.md

 The data is based on the file Base de dados - Regressão.xlsx to make the regressions in Stata, which lead to Two Stage Least Square Model in panel data with fixed effects.
 The specification is shown at the do-files as also the texts.
-Furthermore, there are Jupyter Notebooks files writen in Julia, which were used to plot the locations and the data.
+Furthermore, there are Jupyter Notebooks files writen in Julia, which were used to plot the locations and the data, and also in Python, which are used to make both maps and graphs.